dmente03/gss/readme.md

 > Every line of code should appear to be written by a single person, no matter the number of contributors.

-GSS follows HTML and CSS of [mdo's Code Guide](http://codeguide.co/) for seamless coding experience.
+GSS follows [mdo's Code Guide](http://codeguide.co/) for seamless coding experience on HTML and CSS.
 Regarding stylesheets, you should pay attention specially for the topics bellow.

 ### Syntax
 - Use soft tabs with two spaces — they're the only way to guarantee code renders the same in any environment.